etherlinkcom/docs/docs/governance/how-do-i-participate-in-governance.md

 - The address or Octez client alias of your baker account
 - The address of the Etherlink kernel or security governance contract
 - The address of the Etherlink Smart Rollup; the parameter must include the double quotes

+After the new kernel becomes active, bakers must provide their nodes with the preimages for the new kernel to continue to participate in Etherlink.
+They can copy the new preimages into the node data directory without stopping or restarting the node.
+If a node uses a preimages endpoint as described in [Running an Etherlink EVM node](../network/evm-nodes) and [Running an Etherlink Smart Rollup node](../network/smart-rollup-nodes), the node updates automatically.

 ## Participating in Sequencer Committee governance